-☞ Seeking unpublished, amazing writing and images — seriously, we'd love to see more art, photos, diagrams, graphic narratives, &c.
+☛ Seeking unpublished, amazing writing and art — we'd love to see more photos, paintings, drawings, diagrams, graphic narratives, &c.
+Artists/photographers may email thumbs or portfolio links if the Images category is closed.

-☞ Our taste is best gauged by reading an issue or at least our archive.
+☛ Our taste is best gauged by reading an issue or at least our archive.
 This is a journal of safety and danger.
-We want what we have never seen before.
+(In every sense.)
+We want what we have not seen before.
 “I don’t have a lot of time.
 I can give a poem a couple of lines, a short story a paragraph, and a novel a few pages, then if I can stop reading without a sense of loss, I do, and I go on to something else.” —Flannery O’Connor

-☞ Copyright stuff: Storm Cellar acquires first serial rights and nonexclusive, ongoing, electronic rights, per our guidelines.
-Serial rights revert to the author upon publication.
-Authors receive the print edition, the ebook, and a discount on further copies.
-Plus, we love you forever.
+☛ Storm Cellar requires first serial rights and nonexclusive, ongoing electronic rights, per our guidelines.
+Serial rights revert to author upon publication.
+Authors receive the print edition, the ebook, and a discount on further print copies; plus, we love you forever.

 Also, if you want, upload up to 20pp. of anything and we'll consider it for publication.